30be/30be.github.io/docs/srs.md

 This way, I publicly commit: I, LS4, will never skip a day of Anki practice from 12th October 2025 until the environment requires me to do so.

-By skipping, I mean not completing all the new cards (currently, 100 per day) and the cards for review.
+By skipping, I mean not completing all the new cards (currently, ~100~ 50 per day) and the cards for review.

 By environment requirement, I mean a physical inability to practice on the day, or a special permission written [here](#days-when-i-did-not-practice) by my past self, if possible.

+2025-12-27 UPD: I did not manage to do that.
+Most of the time I skipped because I felt asleep.

 ## Why did I do that?